dapr/docs/daprdocs/content/en/reference/components-reference/supported-state-stores/setup-azure-cosmosdb.md

 }
 ```

----
-**NOTE**
+{{% alert title="Note" color="primary" %}}

 This optimization comes at the cost of queries against fields inside of documents within the state store.
 This would likely impact any stored procedures or SQL queries defined and executed.
-It is only recommended that this optimization be applied if you are using the Dapr State Management API or Dapr Actors to interact with Cosmos DB.
+It is only recommended that this optimization be applied only if you are using the Dapr State Management API or Dapr Actors to interact with Cosmos DB.

----
+{{% /alert %}}

 ## Related links